 Assessment Planning – At this initial consultation, x-rays and preliminary models may be taken, and then a written plan will be produced which will detail the sequence of treatment and its cost.

 Implant Placement – A relatively simple minor surgical procedure that is performed under sterile conditions in the dental surgery under local anaesthesia, and if indicated, supplemented by conscious sedation.

 Integration Period – Although some implants can be loaded into function immediately or soon after surgery, it is more usual that a period of three months or more be allowed for the implant to fully integrate before loading.
 Your own denture or a simple adhesive bridge can be worn during the healing process.

 The Restorative Phase – Once integrated, the implants may need to be uncovered and can be brought into function with a variety of restorations.
 The replacement teeth are constructed by a specialist dental laboratory working closely with the dentist.

 Maintenance – To maintain the health of the soft tissue, bone levels, and the integrity of the restoration, the patient must clean thoroughly around the implants as instructed by the dentist, and should regularly attend for reviews.

 Implants are a well-established, tried-and-tested treatment.
 90 per cent of modern implants last for at least 15 years.

 Yes.
-You can have any number of teeth replaced with implants – from one single tooth to a complete set.
+You can have any number of teeth replaced with dental implants – from one single tooth to a complete set.